sitanshu07/sitanshu_coursera3_assignment/README.md

 step 1 :

 This step imports and row binds the main dataset, i.e "X_Train" and "X_Test".
-The, the "features" file is imported and the column names are imported into the main data set
+Then, the "features" file is imported and the column names from features are imported into the main data set

 Step 2: